x811zou/BEASTIE_pipeline_script/README.md

 step2: run BEASTIE model --> use input file to run BEASTIE model

 #### (1) Get code to your directory:
-find a path that you want to store the pipeline scripts: code_path (e.g.)
+Find a path that you want to store the pipeline scripts: code_path (e.g.)
 ```
 cd $code_path
 git clone https://github.com/x811zou/BEASTIE_pipeline_script.git